mobify/dmit/README.md

 * `brew cask install virtualbox-extension-pack`
 * `brew install docker-machine`

+Don't forget to `npm install .` in the repo directory!

 For now, you can use dmit from github, but in time it will be made available on npm